mrdavidlaing/reverse_proxy_as_CMS/IIS7.md

 The guide below shows how this site can be served via IIS7.

+## How it works

+This site is made up of content from the following locations:

+1. Static content (generated using [Jekyll](http://jekyllrb.com/)); published at [http://mrdavidlaing.github.com/reverse_proxy_as_CMS/](http://mrdavidlaing.github.com/reverse_proxy_as_CMS/)
+1. A FAQ wiki (built on GitHub Wiki); published at [https://github.com/mrdavidlaing/reverse_proxy_as_CMS/wiki/FAQ](https://github.com/mrdavidlaing/reverse_proxy_as_CMS/wiki/FAQ)
+1. Whitepaper PDFs; published on Google Drive at [https://googledrive.com/host/0B0iLBOBULteOZjNlYTVrVWljR2M/](https://googledrive.com/host/0B0iLBOBULteOZjNlYTVrVWljR2M/)
+1. A single page HTML5 WebApp (built using AngularJs), published at [http://angularjs_travis-ci_browserstack.cloudfoundry.com/](http://angularjs_travis-ci_browserstack.cloudfoundry.com/)

+This content is all pulled together under a single url [http://www.reverse-proxy-as-cms.info](http://www.reverse-proxy-as-cms.info) using [this IIS config](https://github.com/mrdavidlaing/reverse_proxy_as_CMS/blob/master/IIS7/www.reverse-proxy-as-cms.info/Web.config), which basically pulls content from each of the backend locations, and updates the HTML to contain the correct internal Urls and inject some branding.

 ## Pre-requisits:

 1. Windows 7 or Windows Server 2008 or later